Brain-Inspired Stochastic Joint Embedding Representation Learning: Related work

 To overcome the reliance on negative samples, several non-contrastive methods have been proposed.
 BYOL \citep{grill2020bootstrap} and SimSiam \citep{chen2021exploring} learn representations via asymmetric architectures, leveraging stop-gradient operations or momentum encoders to prevent representational collapse.
 Barlow Twins \citep{zbontar2021barlow} introduces a redundancy reduction objective that encourages decorrelated feature representations without requiring negative samples.
 VICReg \citep{bardes2022vicreg} is an another regularization based method to avoid collapse.
 These methods are typically implemented using convolutional backbones such as ResNet.

 With the advent of Vision Transformers (ViTs), transformer-based SSL methods have gained attention.
-DINO \citep{caron2021emerging} adopts a self-distillation framework inspired by BYOL, while the Masked Autoendoder (MAE) \citep{he2022masked} reconstructs masked image patches in an autoencoder-like setup.
+DINO \citep{caron2021emerging} adopts a self-distillation framework inspired by BYOL, while the Masked Autoencoder (MAE) \citep{he2022masked} reconstructs masked image patches in an autoencoder-like setup.
 I-JEPA \citep{assran2023self} generalizes these ideas by predicting contextual latent representations, bridging BYOL and MAE paradigms.

 Recently, there have been many attempts to learn from sequences of images (i.e., videos).
 One of the early works is TimeSformer \citep{bertasius2021space}, a supervised learning method for video understanding.
 VideoMAE \citep{tong2022videomae} introduced a self-supervised learning (SSL) approach using Transformer and masked autoencoding for video data.
 SiamMAE \citep{gupta2023siamese} incorporates a Siamese architecture to enhance feature learning, achieving significant improvements over VideoMAE.
 CropMAE \citep{cropmae} further explores data augmentation strategies within the Siamese MAE framework.
 Meanwhile, RSP (Representation Learning with Stochastic Frame Prediction) \citep{jang2024visual} uses stochastic prediction in latent space to improve pixel prediction, showing improved performance over earlier MAE-based methods.
 These models generally rely on pixel-level prediction tasks.
 In contrast, V-JEPA \citep{bardes2024revisiting} is a recent SSL method that performs masking and prediction in the representation space rather than the pixel space.
+More recently, V-JEPA-2 has been proposed, in which V-JEPA is used as the vision encoder within a world model framework \citep{assran2025v}.
 Despite this, most existing video SSL approaches still focus on pixel-based prediction, and representation-space prediction remains relatively underexplored.
+Moreover, pixel prediction can be affected by noise, making it beneficial to learn representations without relying on pixel reconstruction.

 PhiNet v1 \citep{ishikawa2025phinets} introduces a biologically inspired architecture that shares structural similarities with SiamMAE but differs fundamentally in its learning objective.
 While SiamMAE and MAE focus on reconstructing images, PhiNet v1 learns by predicting latent representations.
 Additionally, PhiNet v1 employs a ResNet encoder instead of a transformer-based one.
-Table~\ref{diff:rsp_phinet} provides a summary of key differences among SiamMAE, RSP, PhiNet v1, and our PhiNet v2 model.